dereuromark/cakephp-queue/docs/README.md

 First of all: Make sure you don't run workers with `workermaxruntime` of `0`.
 Then they would at least not run forever, and might pile up only if you start them faster then they terminate.

+#### Via tool
+You can kill workers from the backend or the command line.
+Make sure you have set up the workers with the same user (www-data usually) as the user that triesto kill them, or it will not work.

+#### Manually
 Manually killing workers can be done using `kill -15 PID`.
 Replace PID with the PID number (e.g. `kill -15 21212`).

 To find out what queue processes are currently running, use